Fintech-Labs/CLiK-App/README.md

 CliK makes sharing photos with your friends as simple as clicking them.
 In-app photo clicking and sharing, that makes it easier for you to share moments with those who matter.

 ### :couple: Chat endlessly with CLiK Messages

 Messages celebrates the spirit of India making it possible for you to chat in CLiK!

-### :fire: Post stories that vanish after 24 hours

-Remembering Mahatma Gandhi's freedom for struggle on Independence Day?
-Post a story and pay your respects to the freedom fighters :triangular_flag_on_post:

 ### :key: Highest Privacy Standards